Some posts contain compensated links. Please read this disclaimer for more info.

 It’s one of the best things to do in Mostar when visiting with family.
 Its total length is 140 miles (225 km), and there are various riverside cafes and restaurants where you can enjoy the beauty of the scenic landscape.

 Blagaj Tekija is one of the most outstanding monuments to visit while on a family vacation – show the kids this nearly 600-year-old treasure.

 It’s a little village near the city of Mostar.
-The place is considered as a sacred place for performing holy rituals which was first founded during the height of the Ottoman empire was once a Dervish monastery.
+The place is considered a sacred place for performing holy rituals, which was first founded during the height of the Ottoman empire was once a Dervish monastery.

 War Photo Exhibition

-For older kids, it’s important to know about how places can be affected by wars, and a photo exhibition is a child-appropriate way to do that.
+For older kids, it’s essential to know about how places can be affected by wars, and a photo exhibition is a child-appropriate way to do that.
 The Mostar War Photo Exhibition provides insights about the history of the city to its modern-day self.
-The exhibition has around 50 photographs by a New Zealand born photographer Wade Goddard.
+The collection has around 50 photographs by a New Zealand-born photographer Wade Goddard.

-The Muzej Hercegovine was established in the ’50s with an idea to preserve the rich cultural heritage of the Ottoman empire.
-The Muzej Hercrgovine is kid friendly and children will learn about the city’s history.
+The Muzej Hercegovine was established in the ’50s with the idea to preserve the rich cultural heritage of the Ottoman empire.
+The Muzej Hercrgovine is kid-friendly, and children will learn about the city’s history.

 Saints Peter and Paul Monastery

 If you are looking to visit a church while on your family vacation in Mostar, then Saints Peter and Paul Monastery is the one to check out.